marclandy/enterprise-infra/architecture practice/consulting/net arch charter, cross-domain projects detailed guidance.md

 # Detailed Network Architecture Guidance

 Guidance document designed to provide direction based on projects from the field.
-- This document is to be used as a guide only, displayed for the purposes of sample common guidance, of course the natural
+- Purpose: acts as sample common guidance only.
-- Process involve establish customer requirements per project, then provide guidance.
+- Process involve establishing customer requirements per project, then provide guidance.
-- This ensures great outcomes are achieved.
+- Ensures great outcomes are achieved.

 ---